Stanford-NavLab/gnss_lib_py/docs/source/contributing/documentation.rst

 <https://numpydoc.readthedocs.io/en/latest/format.html>`__
 for all documentation within this package.
 You can see some example numpy docstrings `here <https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html#example-numpy>`__.
-In addition to class and function docstrings, any code whose behaviour or purpose is not obvious, should be independently commented.
+In addition to class and function docstrings, any line of code whose behaviour or purpose is not obvious, should be have a brief explanation near the code using comments.

 Additional documentation guidelines
 -----------------------------------